bramus/ansi-php/readme.md

 - `eraseDisplay()`: Erase the entire screen and moves the cursor to home.
 - `eraseDisplayUp()`: Erase the screen from the current line up to the top of the screen.
 - `eraseDisplayDown()`: Erase the screen from the current line down to the bottom of the screen.

+### EL ANSI Escape Sequence shorthands:

+- `eraseLine()`: Erase the entire current line.
+- `eraseLineToEOL()`: Erase from the current cursor position to the end of the current line.
+- `eraseLineToSOL()`: Erases from the current cursor position to the start of the current line.

 ## Examples